 Ang pagkain ng prutas at gulay araw at mabuti.

+Eating fruits and vegetables is good.
 Ang pagkain (verb) ng masasarap na pagkain (noun) ay isa sa mga dahilan kung bakit nabubuhay ang tao.
+To eat delicious food is one of the reasons man lives. (noun) Pahingi naman ng pagkain.
+Please give me some food. |

-Just incase you missed the download link here’s the chart in PDF format: PDF of Kain (To Eat) with Tagalog Prefixes, Infixes, Suffixes and Sample Sentences (1146 downloads ) .
+Just incase you missed the download link here’s the chart in PDF format: PDF of Kain (To Eat) with Tagalog Prefixes, Infixes, Suffixes and Sample Sentences (1301 downloads ) .
 They’ll be a lot easier to read and appreciate on PDF.

 FIVE TIPS TO HELP YOU MASTER TAGALOG VERBS